toidiu/toidiu.github.io/content/blog/a-practical-guide-to-breakout.md

 #### Conclusion
 Scala has a robust immutalbe collections library, which has a tendency to make it more GC heavy.
 However, with some attention to the implementation details, it is possible to remain efficient and functional.

-As always, thanks for reading.
-If you find any mistakes please feel free to contact me at apoorv[aat]toidiu[dott]com